-The following procedures are followed by operators when an LEP person has a question on board a STEPS, Inc. vehicle:
+Operators follow the following procedures when an LEP person has a question on board a STEPS, Inc. vehicle:

-STEPS, Inc. does not use federally funded vehicles for public transportation.
+STEPS, Inc., does not use federally funded vehicles for public transportation.
 If any situation with an LEP member of the public arises, the vehicle operator can determine the availability of bilingual staff or ask for assistance from a Google Translate phone/computer app.